furti/FreeCAD-Reporting/README.md

  - **>=**: Checks if the left value is greater than or equals to the right value
  - **<=**: Checks if the left value is less than or equals to the right value

+There are also two special comparison operators available to check for ```None```.
+This normally means, that a given object does not have the given attribute or it has no value assigend.
+ - **IS NULL**: Checks if the left value is None.
+ - **IS NOT NULL**: Check if the left value is not None.
+This is especially usefull to filter all objects that do not have the given attribute assigned.

 To combine multiple comparisons you can use the ```AND``` and ```OR``` keywords.
 You can also use Brackets ```(``` ```)``` to build complex expressions.

 ### Group By \<GroupingColumns>